ivanvorobei/SPConfetti/README.md

     </a>
 </p>

 You can change shapes and switch between styles.
 It is possible to change the size and position of emitter.
 Ready use arc, star, heart triangle shapes.
-You can set custom shape with your image.
+You can set custom shapes with your image.

 If you like the project, don't forget to `put star ★`<br>Check out my other libraries: